MicrosoftDocs/edge-developer/microsoft-edge/visual-studio/index.md

 If you aren't already using Visual Studio, go to [Download Visual Studio](https://visualstudio.microsoft.com/downloads) to download it.

 Currently, Visual Studio 2019 supports debugging JavaScript in Microsoft Edge for your ASP.NET Framework and ASP.NET Core apps.
-Complete the following steps to use Visual Studio to debug Microsoft Edge.
+To use Visual Studio to debug Microsoft Edge, do the following steps.

 <!-- ====================================================================== -->